Stefan0436/CMD-R/README.md

 3. Mark `configure` as executable by running `chmod +x ./configure`\n
 4. Configure the project and download dependencies by running `./configure`
 5. Build the project by running `make`

+Optional steps (to run or install the bot)
-6. Run the bot inside the build folder by running `make run` (optional)
+6. Run the bot inside the build folder by running `make run`
-7. Install the bot to your system by running `make install` so you can run it with `cmd-r` (optional)
+7. Install the bot to your system by running `make install` so you can run it with `cmd-r`

 ## For Windows
 Coming soon.